0xcert/techpaper/src/paper.md

 ## 5.5.
 0xcert DXM

-The 0xcert team is already working on the first all-in-one decentralized application on top of the 0xcert protocol for minting Xcert and other non-fungible tokens.
+The 0xcert team is already working on the first all-in-one decentralized application on top of the 0xcert protocol for minting Xcerts and other non-fungible tokens.

 <div class="pagebreak" />